June 14th, 2011

 And you know what?
 Turns out Millar’s first story, ‘The Nativity’, is still really fucking good:

-A lot of this has to do with Frank Quitely’s art, though it’s worth pointing out early on in this post that Trever Scott’s inks seem a little bit insensitive here, like the guy didn’t quite understand what the point of all those little crinkles were actually for.
+A lot of this has to do with Frank Quitely’s art, though it’s worth pointing out early on in this post that Trever Scott’s inks seem a little bit insensitive here, like the guy didn’t quite understand what all those little crinkles were actually for.
 Just check out Jack Hawksmore in this panel if you don’t believe me:

 I know Hawksmore’s supposed to be a little bit DUNK! here, but it looks like the guy’s replaced his right eye with a lemon and now the rest of his head is shriveling in response, you know?
 Some of the blame for this can probably be placed on Quitely – his characters’ lips do tend to pucker, don’t they? – but that shit with the eye seems to me to be a triumph of heavy handedness over loving grace.